keboola/developers-docs/extend/generic-extractor/tutorial/basic.md

 ## Configuration
-Generic Extractor configuration is written in [JSON format](/extend/generic-extractor/tutorial/json/) and is composed of several sections.
-The main parts and their nesting are shown in this schema:
+Generic Extractor configuration is written in [JSON format](/extend/generic-extractor/tutorial/json/) and is composed of [several sections](/extend/generic-extractor/configuration/#configuration-sections) (a [configuration map](/extend/generic-extractor/map/) for navigation is available).

+The main parts of the configuration and their nesting are shown in the following schema:

 {: .image-popup}
 ![Schema - Generic Extractor configuration](/extend/generic-extractor/generic-intro.png)